 This solution ensures a safe and reliable shipping process, as your container will be sealed from the departure to the final destination address.

 This option is more cost-effective for lower volumes, as only one part of the container will be used for the transportation of your goods.
-This solution allows you to rationalize your shipping costs significantly.
-Your goods are loaded in the container alongside those of other customers and you will end up paying only for the space you need.
+This solution allows you to reduce your shipping costs significantly.
+Your products are loaded in the box alongside those of other customers, and you will end up paying only for the space you need.

 LCL is recommended for a volume between 0-15m3.
 However, it may vary depending on the port of departure.

-How is Shipping & Delivery Dates Calculated?
+How are shipping & delivery dates calculated?
 That delivery date may become unavailable within that window of time due to changes in inventory or delivery capacity before you place your order.

-It could be anything between 12-60 days.
-All depending on which country you're shipping to and which shipping method you choose.
+It could be anything between 12 and 60 days, all depending on which country you're shipping to and which shipping method you choose.
 Your order will be delivered within 60 business days.
 We process and ship your order in the most cost-efficient way possible so we can pass the savings on to you in the form of free shipping.

 If you live in an area experiencing an unexpected service delay (severe weather, natural disasters, unscheduled events, etc.), please add at least 2 to 3 business days to the estimated delivery date of your order.